pythoncapi/pythoncapi/doc/index.rst

 * :ref:`Python debug build <debug-build>` is currently mostly unusable in practice, making development of C extension harder, especially debugging.

+Existing C extensions will still be supported and will not have to be modified.
+The :ref:`old C API <old-c-api>` is not deprecated and there is no plan penalize users of the old C API.

 Pages
 =====